dsc-courses/practice.dsc10.com/problems/su22-final/q3-dog-height-query.md

 Once we have grouped the dogs by `'kind'` and have calculated the average stats of each kind of dog, we can do some querying with two conditionals:
-`foo.get('weight') > 20` filters out the kinds of dogs that have an average weight of at least 20 and `foo.get('height') > 40)` filters out the kinds of dogs that have a height at least 40.
+`foo.get('weight') > 20` gets the kinds of dogs that are heavier than 20 kg on average and `foo.get('height') > 40)` gets the kinds of dogs that are taller than 40 cm on average.
 We combine these two conditions with the `|` operator since we want the kind of dogs that satisfy either condition.

 # END SOLUTION